 The main teaching commitments in the pharmacology unit are to undergraduate students in the whole medical campus (Colleges of Pharmacy, Medicine, Dentistry and Health Sciences).
 Our qualified faculty members use modern teaching methodologies and are also involved in the postgraduate master and PhD programs in molecular medicine offered by the Sharjah Institute for Medical Research (SIMR) located at the heart of the medical campus.
 Major research areas of the pharmacology unit include cancer research and neuroscience.
 The Department is well equipped with communal facilities for molecular biology, cell culture, centrifugation, microscopy (including fluorescence and confocal microscopy) and PCR.
 Efforts are in progress to establish a program for master of pharmaceutical sciences with pharmacology and pharmacy practice being a main focus in the near future.

-As the other arm of the Department, the Pharmacy Practice unit supports the College of Pharmacy's vision by providing an education to students that enables them to acquire in-depth expertise in the pharmaceutical, social/economic management, and related sciences.
+As the other arm of the Department, the Pharmacy Practice provide an education to students that enables them to acquire in-depth expertise in the pharmaceutical, social/economic management, and related sciences.
 The experience and knowledge of the faculty of the Pharmacy Practice unit enable students to receive the excellent training necessary to be well-rounded practitioners.
 The curriculum includes general, scientific, and patient-centered content that prepares pharmacy graduates to deliver effective and cost-efficient pharmaceutical care.
 The unit also provides education and training related to professional practice, including application of the pharmaceutical sciences to patient care with an up-to-date pharmacy education that adopts an international teaching philosophy fitted for the local context.
 The unit also involves students in hands-on approach through structured student training in hospital, community, clinic and drug information settings that emphasize clinical experience, patient-centered care and rational drug use.